bamlab/react-native-screen-sizer/README.md

 - You can navigate between the different devices with the arrows on the top left of the screen sizer.
+- You can see the emulated device information (`deviceName | width x height`) on the bottom of the screen sizer.

 ## Making it work well